cotsapaslab/jlim/README.md

 The association statistics files for primary and secondary traits should be either a Plink assoc file or space/tab-delimited table.
 For the latter, JLIM expects the columns for **CHR** (chromosome), **BP** (base pair position), and association statistics.
 The association statistics can be **STAT**, **T**, or **P**.
 If the association statistics files use column names which are different from the above default, the column names can be specified using the [command line parameters](https://github.com/cotsapaslab/jlim/blob/master/README.md#full-list-of-command-line-options) without changing the original files.

 ## Output File Format
 By default, JLIM tests for the colocalization against all genes found in the secondary trait file.
-Each row in the the output file corresponds to a test against each gene.
+Each row in the output file corresponds to a test against each gene.
 The name of output file is specified by `--output-file` option.
 The columns in the JLIM output files have the following information:
   - **userIdxBP**: base pair position of the index SNP provided by user
   - **actualIdxBP**: base pair position of the SNP that is most associated to the primary trait; automatically selected in the analysis window by JLIM
   - **STAT**: JLIM statistic